Previous dayFebruary 10, 2026Next day

 33.3 km1--✓ ReviewedUSGS →

-On February 10, 2026, worldwide seismic activity registered a magnitude 2.6 earthquake 3 km ESE of Big Lake, Alaska at 23:03 UTC.
+At 23:03 UTC on February 10, 2026, a magnitude 2.6 tremor occurred 3 km ESE of Big Lake, Alaska.
 A small number of nearby observers (1) submitted felt reports to the USGS.
-At a depth of 33.3 km, the event was shallow crustal.
-Geolocation places the event at 61.509°N, -149.888°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The event originated approximately 33.3 km below the surface, classifying it as shallow crustal.
+Coordinates: 61.509°, -149.888°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.6 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-10